lhnealreilly/InteractiveStoryREADME/README.md

 ## 🎮 The Adventure Begins

 *Welcome to an AI-powered adventure where every choice matters.
-Your character has health, gold, and items that persist throughout your journey.
+Your character has health, gold, and items that persist throughout the journey.
 Choose wisely - death resets everything, but victory brings rewards and progression through an infinite, procedurally generated world...*

 ### 🎭 Your Character Stats
 *Displayed live on every scene - watch your health, gold, and items change based on your choices!*